C3S/collecting_society_docker/README.rst

 test
 ''''

-This script runs the unit/function/integration tests for the services:
+This script runs the unit/function/integration tests and linter for the services:

 - erpserver (tryton)
 - web (pyramid)